DenverCoder1/github-readme-youtube-cards/README.md

 ```
 <!-- prettier-ignore-end -->

-4. Make sure to change the `channel_id` to your YouTube channel ID.
+3. Make sure to change the `channel_id` to your YouTube channel ID.

+4. The [cron expression](https://crontab.cronhub.io/) in the example above is set to run at the top of every hour.
+The first time, you may want to [trigger the workflow manually](https://github.com/DenverCoder1/github-readme-youtube-cards/wiki/Running-the-GitHub-Action-Manually).

+5. You're done!
+Star the repo and share it with friends! ⭐

 See below for [advanced configuration](#advanced-configuration).

-The [cron expression](https://crontab.cronhub.io/) in the example above is set to run at the top of every hour.
-The first time, you may want to [trigger the workflow manually](https://github.com/DenverCoder1/github-readme-youtube-cards/wiki/Running-the-GitHub-Action-Manually).

 ## Live Example